iwyg/iocconf/README.md

 #### xml

-Note: An entity node can have an id attribute but must have a class attribute, An agument node must either have an id or class attribute.
+Note: An entity node can have an id attribute but must have a class and a scope attribute, An agument node must either have an id or class attribute.

 Possible entity scopes: